Hashtag Web3 Logo

 How blockchain consensus prevents it:

-Immutability: Once transaction is included in block, changing it requires redoing all subsequent proof of work.
+• Immutability: Once a transaction is included in a block, changing it requires redoing all subsequent proof of work.

-Confirmation Time: Waiting for 6 confirmations (~1 hour Bitcoin, minutes Ethereum) makes reversing impractical.
+• Confirmation Time: Waiting for six confirmations makes reversing impractical.

-High Attack Cost: Reversing transaction requires controlling 51% of hash power.
-For Bitcoin, that's $10B+ in equipment and electricity.
-Cost exceeds value of double spend.
+• High Attack Cost: Reversing a transaction requires controlling 51% of hash power.
+For Bitcoin, this involves significant investment in equipment and electricity.
+The cost exceeds the value of a double spend.

-Economic Finality: Transaction finality is economic—reversing is so expensive that it's rational to accept transaction as final.
+• Economic Finality: Transaction finality is economic; reversing is so expensive that it's rational to accept a transaction as final.

 Consensus mechanisms make double spending economically infeasible rather than technically impossible.